-This morning as we come to our time in the word of God, I want to draw you to the final two verses of the 13th Chapter of Luke's gospel.
-Luke Chapter 13, verses 34 and 35.
-In the words of our Lord Jesus as follows, "Oh Jerusalem, Jerusalem, the city that kills the prophets and stones those sent to her.
-How often I wanted to gather your children together just as a hen gathers her brood under her wings and you would not have it.
+This morning as we come to our time in the word of God, I want to draw you to the final two verses of the 13th chapter of Luke's gospel.
+Luke chapter 13, verses 34 and 35.
+In the words of our Lord Jesus, as follows, "Oh Jerusalem, Jerusalem, the city that kills the prophets and stones those sent to her.
+How often I wanted to gather your children together just as a hen gathers her brood under her wings, and you would not have it.
 Behold your house is left to you desolate.
-And I say to you, you shall not see me until the time comes when you say blessed is he who comes in the name of the Lord."
+And I say to you, you shall not see me until the time comes when you say, ‘Blessed is he who comes in the name of the Lord.’"

 There are obviously in these words elements of finality.
 This is in itself a judgment pronounced.
 The Lord understands that He came unto His own and His own received Him not.
 And the judgment is rendered in verse 35.
 "Behold your house is left to you."
-And the translators add borrowing from Matthew 23, "desolate."
-The history of the Jewish people since the time of Jesus Christ is a long excruciating desolation.
-And it really all began to unfold about 30 years after Jesus.
+And the translators add, borrowing from Matthew 23, "desolate."
+The history of the Jewish people since the time of Jesus Christ is a long, excruciating desolation.
+And it really all began to unfold about thirty years after Jesus.
 In fact, it is a period of time that Jesus Himself called, in Luke 21:22, the days of vengeance.
-And they began to unfold really in the year 66 A.D.
-As I said, about 30 years after the death of Jesus.
-It was May of the year 66 when the Jewish revolution against Rome broke out, having taken about as much as they could tolerate of Roman oppression, Roman injustice, pagan idolatry, the Jews turned against their occupying rulers, largely driven by a particular group of Jews called Zealots, the party of radical nationalism, known for their guerrilla tactics and terrorist strikes.
+And they began to unfold really in the year 66 A.D., as I said, about thirty years after the death of Jesus.
+It was May of the year 66 when the Jewish revolution against Rome broke out.
+Having taken about as much as they could tolerate of Roman oppression, Roman injustice, pagan idolatry, the Jews turned against their occupying rulers, largely driven by a particular group of Jews called Zealots, the party of radical nationalism, known for their guerrilla tactics and terrorist strikes.
 Many Jews took up whatever arms they could find and joined in the rebellion.
 Rome struck back and Rome struck back with devastating force.

 The first strike fell on Jews in northern Galilee when the Romans soldiers came and slaughtered thousands of them.
 Eventually Titus himself, Titus Vespasian, the Roman ruler, came down to Jerusalem with an army in excess of 80,000 men, more than twice the size of the population.
 After stationing his army in and around the city he demanded the full surrender of the Jews.
 They replied with mocking laughter according to some historians and the attack was unleashed.
 And before it was done, Jews were massacred everywhere.
 The massacre also went all the way to the destruction of the city of Jerusalem and the demolishing of the temple.
-And about the same time the Gentile inhabitance in Damascus which is north and east of Israel are said to have caught the spirit of the Romans and in their own hatred for the Jews slit the throats of some 10,000 Jews living in and around the area of Damascus.
+And about the same time the Gentile inhabitants in Damascus, which is north and east of Israel are said to have caught the spirit of the Romans and in their own hatred for the Jews slit the throats of some 10,000 Jews living in and around the area of Damascus.

 That got it all started.
 It was several centuries later that the Roman Emperor Theodosius II enacted a legal code that declared Jews were inherently inferior as a race and did not deserve the same legal rights and protections and privileges as other people.
 And so anti-Semitism became codified as law in the ancient world.
 These anti-Semitic views permeated subsequent western culture and law.
 In A.D.
 630 the Byzantine Emperor Heraclius banished from Jerusalem all Jews who had come back and resettled there.